 This article provides the steps to perform a local disaster recovery test (DR Test) which allows the virtual machines (VMs) involved to interact with each other when they don't have internet access.

 - Datto SIRIS

-- Change the networking set to Firewalled on a private subnet without internet access.
+4. Change Network Options to Firewalled on a private subnet without internet access.

-- If no ping reply, make sure the firewall on the VM that is not sending a reply is set to allow ICMP responses on all kinds of networks (public, private, domain): http://www.howtogeek.com/77132/how-to-enable-ping-echo-replies-in-windows-8/
+3. From the command line of the protected machine, ping the IP address assigned to each VM's LAN interface to verify connectivity.
+If the machine does not get ping replies, make sure the firewall on the VM failing to reply is set to allow ICMP responses on all kinds of networks (public, private, domain): http://www.howtogeek.com/77132/how-to-enable-ping-echo-replies-in-windows-8/ (external link).

 5. Test any proprietary software you are using.